Ever wonder why cats like to sleep with their owners?

 It doesn’t matter if your cat doesn’t like you to be held or hates when you pet them.

-As long as your cat sleeps with you, they love you and care for you.
+As long as your cat sleeps with you, they will love and care for you.
 Don’t doubt it.

-Another reason why cats like to sleep with their owners is your scent.
+Another reason why cats like to sleep with their owners is their scent.

 It can be relaxing for a cat to cuddle next to a familiar smell when nervous, stressed, or anxious.